 - There are still occasional border checks for all modes of transport (car, plane, train, bus) crossing borders – even though they are quite rare.

 *Note: It’s important to note that not all EU countries are part of the Schengen Area and not all countries that are part of the Schengen Area are part of the EU.
+This means that the countries in the EU but not in the Schengen Area (Ireland, Cyprus) have their own separate visa rules.

 What about the Micro-States?